VW Golf GTI Clubsport S Ruled Out For Now, No Reason Given

 Autocar speculates VW’s decision to skip a spicier front-driven Golf has to do with the costly Dieselgate and the disruption caused by the coronavirus pandemic.
 Add into the mix the company’s huge investments in electrification spearheaded by the ID.3 hatchback and ID.4 crossover, it is understandable why a Clubsport S doesn’t rank high on the list of priorities.

 Does that mean VW is not going to try and take down the Nürburgring record holder for FWD cars?
 It’s hard to say, but it would be a big challenge to improve the 7:40.1 time achieved by the Renault Megane RS Trophy-R back in May 2019.
-The bonkers Lynk & Co 3 Cyan was even quicker, lapping the entire layout of the Green Hell a full 20 seconds quicker and completing a lap of the shorter configuration in just 7:15.1.
+The bonkers Lynk & Co 3 Cyan was even quicker, lapping the entire layout of the Green Hell a full 20 seconds sooner and completing a lap of the shorter configuration in just 7:15.1.
 However, that vehicle doesn’t count if we’re talking about production cars since it was only a concept.

 The best is yet to come regarding the Golf lineup as VW has yet to reveal the flagship R. It’s due to debut before the end of the year, and spy shots have revealed there’s also going to be a new wagon.
 However, don’t expect to see the Golf R Variant in many countries outside of the Old Continent as it will likely be primarily a Euro affair.